influenzanet/study-service/docs/studyExpressions.md

 ** Parameter:**

-Each expression argument provided should be resolved to a value of type float64.
+Each expression argument provided should be resolved to a value of type float64 or boolean.

 An empty list of argument will return 0 value.